mikechau/node-s3-xfer/README.md

       initialization of the S3 client.
 Must be defined or `s3ClientPath`.
     - `s3ClientPath`: `String` - *conditional*, the absolute path to a node module that exports a s3 client.
 Must be defined or `aws`.
+- `cb`: `function` - *optional*, a callback function that will get called when all uploads are completed.

 ## Configuration